httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 If the cache's state is cleared, lost, or the client otherwise wishes the server to stop using previously sent CACHE_DIGESTs, it can send a CACHE_DIGEST with the RESET flag set.

-When generating CACHE_DIGEST, a client MUST NOT include cached responses whose URLs do not share origins {{!RFC6454}} with the indicated origin.
+When generating CACHE_DIGEST, a client MUST NOT include stale-cached responses or responses whose URLs do not share origins {{!RFC6454}} with the indicated origin.
 Clients MUST NOT send CACHE_DIGEST frames on connections that are not authoritative (as defined in {{RFC7540}}, 10.1) for the indicated origin.